Requesting a virtual machine for a project

 - Provide the name, Apache ID, and contact info for at least three PMC members who will maintain the vm.

 - Name of a PMC member who acknowledges this request on behalf of the project.

 CPU and RAM are expensive resources, so unless you make a really compelling case we will start the vm with default values.
 If you/we see problems later we can always add more.
 We can add CPU cores and RAM can without reinstalling anything.

-The operating system needs to be supported by our standard applications like Puppet, therefore we currently only offer Ubuntu.
+The operating system needs to be supported by our standard applications, therefore we currently only offer Ubuntu.